From 2014-2021 I acted as Curator & Manager of the Being Human festival of the humanities, helping to found this national festival.

 Every year the programme is diverse, with events taking place right across the country.
-The short films below provide a little snapshot into that diversity and into what we do with the festival.
+The short films below provide a little snapshot into what we do with the festival.

 ‘Alien Autopsy’ Footage from University of Dundee (2016)